rodneyshupe/Cookbook/Recipes/Entrees/Poultry/BuffaloStyleChickenWings.rst

    towels, and season with pepper.
 2. Turn all burners on grill to high, close lid, and heat grill until hot, 10 to 15 minutes.
-Adjust one burner to medium and grill chicken pieces over it, turning once, until color is light spotty brown, skin has thinned, and fat has rendered, 15 to 20 minutes.
+Adjust one burner to medium and grill chicken pieces over it, turning once, until colour is light spotty brown, skin has thinned, and fat has rendered, 15 to 20 minutes.
 Using tongs, move chicken pieces over burner still set on high, turning constantly to prevent charring, until wings are dark spotty brown and skin has